SammyShaw/SammyShaw.github.io/_posts/_2022-01-19-enhancing-targeting-accuracy.md

 | max | 400.97 | 0.88 | 7372.06 | 910.00 | 75.00 | 5.00 | 141.05  |

 <br>
-Based on this investigation, we see some *max* column values for several variables to be much higher than the *median* value.

-This is for columns *distance_from_store*, *total_sales*, and *total_items*
+As the *max* column values for several variables are much higher than the *median* value (e.g., in *distance_from_store*, *total_sales*, and *total_items*), we can consider removing outliers to help model generalize across the full dataset.

-For example, the median *distance_to_store* is 1.64 miles, but the maximum is over 400 miles!

-Because of this, we apply some outlier removal in order to facilitate generalisation across the full dataset.
+In real world terms, we can imagine that a customer that lives 400 miles from the store is not a regular customer, and someone that we wouldn't imagine signing up for a delivery club.
+In data terms, we don't want this person's data influencing how the model is thinking about regular customers.

-We do this using the "boxplot approach" where we remove any rows where the values within those columns are outside of the interquartile range multiplied by 2.
+I use the "boxplot approach" where we remove any rows where the values within those columns are outside of the interquartile range multiplied by 2.
+In terms of distance_from_store, the 75th percentile + 2x is only 9 miles away.
+Because the vast majority of customers live within 9 miles (75% live within 3 miles), we'll eliminate those that live further from the model.
+We continue this process for each of the variables where there are clear outliers.

 <br>

 ```python

 outlier_investigation = data_for_model.describe()